Hyperrealistic close-up profile view of a human eye showing the characteristic conical corneal protrusion of keratoconus

 What You Need to Know About Keratoconus

-• Keratoconus causes the cornea to progressively thin and bulge forward, distorting vision in ways glasses cannot fully correct
+• Keratoconus causes the cornea to progressively thin and bulge forward, distorting vision in ways glasses cannot fully correct Specialist management is provided by the cornea and refractive surgery subspecialty.

 • It typically begins in the teens or early twenties and progresses over years before stabilizing, usually in the mid-thirties